 Tips for accessing quality care

-Unfortunately, there are a host of barriers that prevent employees from accessing CBT — largely because it’s traditionally delivered face-to-face with a therapist.
-For one thing, quality therapists are in short supply.
+While in-person CBT is preferred, it is traditionally delivered face-to-face with a therapist, and quality therapists are in short supply.
 In fact, half the counties in the US don’t have a single licensed mental health professional.

 Other barriers to traditional therapy are also problematic.
 High costs, and the need to miss work and lose wages to attend a mid-day appointment are just a few — and these affect marginalized groups more than other populations.